AWS EC2 Setup

 It can delete things you cannot get back.
 An agent that can manage files can also destroy files.
 A bad instruction, a clever injection, a misunderstood command, an automation that runs away from you - and you're watching irreplaceable work disappear in real time.
 Again: this has happened.

 It can cost you real money.
-Your ChatGPT Pro subscription and your AWS instance both have costs.
-An improperly secured OpenClaw installation can be found, accessed, and used by strangers to run their own workloads on your dime — burning through your API budget and your AWS resources without your knowledge.
+Your ChatGPT Plus subscription and your AWS instance both have costs.
+An improperly secured OpenClaw installation can be found, accessed, and used by strangers to run their own workloads on your dime - burning through your API budget and your AWS resources without your knowledge.
 Once the free tier runs out, that meter is running.

 You probably don't know what you're doing yet.
 That's fine - that's why you're here.
 But it means you're in the most dangerous part of the learning curve: enough knowledge to get something running, not yet enough to know what you've left exposed.
 Most of the horror stories about OpenClaw in early 2026 came from people who got it running, thought "this is amazing", and never thought about what was now accessible.